asimrehman92/go-cli-videos/README.md

-## BUILDING COMMAND LINE TOOL for Youtube Video
+## BUILDING COMMAND LINE TOOL for Youtube Videos

 Basically I am performing CRUD functionality on videos data and then run this application by using Command Line Tool and I am running this application within a docker container.